Routed IPsec using FreeBSD if_ipsec(4) VTI

 Also interface changes are not applied when IPsec changes are applied, only when the interface itself is saved/applied which is counterintuitive.
 Should be easy to fix that while I'm at it.

-#6 Updated by Jim Pingle over 1 year ago
+#6 Updated by Jim Pingle about 2 years ago

 - Status changed from Feedback to Assigned

 There is a problem with how the interfaces are numbered, since with more tunnels and phase 2 entries around the ID used for the interface does not match the reqid needed to properly hook into the P2, so some changes are needed in how the interfaces are determined.

-#7 Updated by Jim Pingle over 1 year ago
+#7 Updated by Jim Pingle about 2 years ago

 Interface numbering is fixed, VTI reqids work as expected and line up between strongswan and ipsecX numbering and uses, and I can pass traffic over interfaces that did not work previously.

 The gateways are not being generated properly, and the interface address is not being added to the tonatsubnets macro, so there is still some work to do.

-#10 Updated by Aidan Mountford over 1 year ago
+#10 Updated by Aidan Mountford about 2 years ago

 Similar to Michael Obrien, I tested this on snapshot from 1st of July.